jithujoshyjy/Cliver/README.md

 ##### Do-Catch construct
 It is used for block level error handling.<br/>
 do...catch construct comes with an optional done block.<br/>
-It will execute after the execution of all do and catch blocks, regardless of the error.<br/>
+It will execute after the execution of all do and catch blocks, regardless of the error and can have 3 block macros inside of it.<br/>
-The status of error handling can be one of three:<br/>
+The block macros can be one of:<br/>
-1. `"caught"` - there was an error and it was caught by a catch block,
+1. `@@caught` - there was an error and it was caught by a catch block,
-2. `"uncaught"` - the error was not caught or an uncaught error was thrown,
+2. `@@uncaught` - the error was not caught or an uncaught error was thrown,
-3. `"success"` - the code ran without producing an error.
+3. `@@success` - the code ran without producing an error.
 ```julia
 do
     # ...